CLI¶

 ❯❯❯ Resources:

---shared-memory TEXT Size of /dev/shm as a number with unit
+--shared-memory TEXT The size of /dev/shm as a number with unit

 suffix (e.g. 2.5GiB).